sassoftware/viya4-iac-azure/docs/user/NetworkPluginUpgrade.md

    ```bash
    terraform plan
    ```
    The plan should display minimal non-destructive changes and notably show that the cluster does not need to be replaced.
-You have successfully aligned your live Azure cluster with the new Terraform code!